Elie-A-98/yeager-dapp/README.md

 1. Run `yarn run run-net-local`

-Save the first private key as it will be used in the next step tp deploy the contract Also save the url as it will be used later by metamask
+Save the first private key and address
+Also save the url as it will be used later by metamask

+Create a `.env` file under `packages/nft` with the following keys

+PRIVATE_KEY =

+ADDRESS = first address in the list

 2. Run `yarn run deploy-contract-local`